bpk68/robkendal-website-astro/content/blog/2020-02-20-creating-a-react-code-editor-and-syntax-highlighter.md

 ---
 templateKey: blog-post
-title: " Creating a React code editor and syntax highlighter"
+title: ' Creating a React code editor and syntax highlighter'
 date: 2020-02-20T08:02:21.235+00:00
 featured: true
-featuredimage: "/img/react-syntax-highlighter-blog-post.png"
+featuredimage: '/img/react-syntax-highlighter-blog-post.png'
+description:
-description: Can you build a simple, lightweight code and syntax highlighter using Prism JS and React?
+  Can you build a simple, lightweight code and syntax highlighter using Prism JS and React?
 Sure you can.
 I'll show how I did it in no time flat.
 tags:
   - Development
   - Tutorials
   - React
 ---

 ![](/img/react-syntax-highlighter-blog-post.png)

 Fuelled by a workplace conundrum about finding a reliable, efficient means to do a simple job, without needing to bring in the heavy hammer of another dependency, I recently created a React-based code syntax highlighter.